 All applicants must be affiliated with institutions in NIOSH Region I (Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island).
-As it is our intent to address the needs of the New England region and promote collaboration among researchers in the field of occupational safety and health within Region I, proposals from academic institutions and other entities within Region I but external to the Harvard T. H. Chan School of Public Health are strongly encouraged.
-These proposals must address an issue relevant to the New England Region, and preference will be given to research conducted within Region I.
+As it is our intent to focus on the needs of the New England region and promote collaboration among researchers in the field of occupational safety and health within Region I, proposals from academic institutions and other entities within Region I but external to the Harvard T. H. Chan School of Public Health are strongly encouraged.
+These proposals must address an issue relevant to the New England Region and may address issues that are relevant beyond the region.
+Preference will be given to research conducted within Region I.

-D. Human Subjects and Laboratory Animals
+C. Human Subjects and Laboratory Animals